 What Doesn’t Work and Why

-The typical DJ sales e-mail reads as follows: (Note: I’ve numbered each section to make it easier to critique; the numbers wouldn’t be in the actually e-mail, of course.)
+The typical DJ sales e-mail reads as follows: (Note: I’ve numbered each section to make it easier to critique; the numbers wouldn’t be in the actual e-mail, of course.)

 1. Subject: ABC Mobile Entertainment